top of page

 What the PGAI Framework is

 PGAI stands for Problem, Goal, Action, Impact.
-It's a framework from The Data Storyteller's Handbook that helps data professionals understand and articulate the business context behind their work before they start communicating it.
+It's a framework from The Data Storyteller's Handbook that helps data professionals understand and articulate the organisation's context behind their work before they start communicating it.

 The four elements work together.

 Problem: What is the organisation struggling with?
-Every meaningful piece of data work exists because something needs to change or improve.
-Identifying the problem grounds the work in something the audience already recognises and cares about.
+Every actionable piece of data work exists because something needs to change or improve.
+Identifying the problem grounds your work in something the audience already recognises and cares about.

 Goal: What outcome would minimise the problem?
-Understanding this goal (and how it connects to wider organisational goals) helps a data professional explain what they were trying to achieve and why.
+Goals are outcomes you aim for, and this particular goal helps solve the above problem.
+Understanding it will help you explain what you were trying to achieve and why.

 Action: What did/could the organisation do to achieve the goal?
 Without action, you won't achieve your goals.
-An action is what specifically needs to happen to achieve a goal, and this is where data storytelling plays its most direct role.
+This action is what specifically needs to happen to achieve your goal, and this is where data storytelling plays its most direct role.
 A data story can influence a decision about a future action, or share the outcome of a past one.
-Knowing which you're doing changes how you frame the communication.
+Knowing what side of the action you're on changes how you frame your communication.

 Why it's important to understand before you build anything